josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 *AfterContent* hooks are similar to the *AfterView* hooks.
 The key difference is in the child component.

-*   The *AfterView* hooks concern `ViewChildren`, the child components whose element tags appear *within* the component's template
+*   The *AfterView* hooks concern `ViewChildren`, the child components whose elements appear *within* the component's template
 *   The *AfterContent* hooks concern `ContentChildren`, the child components that Angular projected into the component

 The following *AfterContent* hooks take action based on changing values in a *content child*, which can only be reached by querying for them using the property decorated with [@ContentChild](api/core/ContentChild).